 What do car insurance adjusters do?

-An insurance adjuster is someone that your insurance company employs to assess the condition of your automobile after an accident.
-The adjuster will analyze the extent of the damage and work up a report which he or she will submit to your insurance company.
-This report is an estimate of the amount of money it will cost to fix the vehicle, based on his/her knowledge of parts and labor required for the vehicle in each claim.
-Put more bluntly, an adjuster has the task of giving you the absolute bare minimum on your car insurance claim.
-Generally, when negotiating with a car insurance adjuster, they will try to minimize your injuries (whether they are to your vehicle or body).
-They are trained to downplay your issues, so don't take this personally, as it is the adjuster's job.
-At first, it might appear that they are not going to back down.
-If the adjuster concludes that the cost of repair is greater than the value of the car, the report will suggest that the automobile be "written off" and the insurance company can decide to pay the claim in full and send you a check for the blue book worth of the vehicle.
-However, if the adjuster feels the car can be repaired for a price less than the vehicle's value, then the report will reflect those estimates and the insurance company can cut you a check for the amount of the total damage repair cost or directly pay a repair facility.
+If the adjuster concludes that the cost of repair is greater than the value of the car, the report will suggest that the automobile is "written off" and the insurance company can decide to pay the claim in full and send you a check for the blue book worth of the vehicle.
+However, if the adjuster feels the car is repairable for a price less than the vehicle's value, then the report will reflect those estimates and the insurance company can cut you a check for the amount of the total damage repair cost or directly pay a repair facility.

 Negotiating with a car insurance adjuster

 Some insurance claims adjusters are trained to be intimidating, especially if you are dealing with another driver’s insurance company.
-However, if you follow these steps you may have an easier time dealing with them.
+However, if you follow these steps you are primed to have an easier experience dealing with this stressful situation.